tektutor/jenkins-sep-2021/Day3/README.md

 	- are Python scripts in case of Unix/Linux/Mac Ansible nodes
 	- are Powershell scripts in case of Windows Ansible nodes
-	- modules are the one which does Infrastructure automation e.g
+	- modules are the one which does Infrastructure automation
+	- can be built-in that comes out of the box with Ansible or user-defined custom modules e.g
 	    - copy - copies file from local to ansible nodes and vice versa
 	    - file - helps in creating files/folders on the ansible node